marcoGarranzo206/pyGeneticAlgorithm/README.md

 ```

 We now repeat this process n number of items.
 At each iteration we compare that iterations best individual to our current one, changing them if necessary.
-Thatś all there is to it.
+That´s all there is to it.

 # Continuous GA

 When your variables are continuous within a range of values the process is very similar but some things need to be adjusted.

-Ypu will need to define the upper and lower bounds of each variable.
+You will need to define the upper and lower bounds of each variable.
 This is done with 2 arrays of size n, where n is the number of variables.
 Like in the discrete case, a fitness function is neccesary.
 Selection is the same.
 The differences come in crossover

 ## crossover in continuous GA